 In summary, we document a new gender gap at the highest level of British politics, and show that the gap persisted for at least 30 years, from 1990 to 2020.
-While this gender gap does not close with experience, it almost completely closed after a shift to a new format - one that is less adversarial and more flexible.
+While this gender gap does not close with experience, it almost completely closes after a shift to a new format - one that is less adversarial.
 The gender gap remained negligible after the format reverted, suggesting that even temporary workplace rule changes can persistently reduce gender gaps.